 where $\omega_k = 2\pi k/T_\mathrm{int}$.
 Hence, in agreement with Ref.~\cite{Foster:2017hbq, Badurina:2021lwr}, the amplitude of the PSD would be independent of the integration time.

 In the regime where the integration time $T_\mathrm{int}$ is shorter than the coherence time of the signal $\tau_c$, the experimentalist would not be able to resolve the full frequency spread of the ULDM signal.
 In the regime where $T_\mathrm{int} \ll \tau_c$, this further implies that the ULDM signal would be contained in one frequency bin.
 In this case, Eq.~\eqref{eq:app:PSDULDMFiniteResolution} would be evaluated over the entire dark matter speed distribution.
+This implies that the integral in Eq.~\eqref{eq:app:PSDULDMContinuum} would be equal to one.
 Thus, recalling that $\Delta \omega = 2\pi/T_\mathrm{int}$ and that $\left \langle S_{\mathrm{DM}, k} \right \rangle \propto 1/\Delta \omega$, we find that the expected ULDM signal PSD would scale linearly with the integration time, which agrees with Refs.~\cite{Foster:2017hbq, Badurina:2021lwr}.